-- Function and Organization In addition to a judge's bench, at a minimum, courtroom facilities should be of adequate size to accommodate a jury box (a designated areas capable of seating six jury panel member), a witness stand (a designated seat for witnesses when called to testify), designated places for court personnel (court clerk and/or court reporter, bailiff), a gallery (all Texas courts and trial proceeding are required to be open to the pubic), and designated places for the prosecutor and defendant (separate tables facing the bench for both the defendant and prosecutor).
+- Function and Organization In addition to a judge's bench, at a minimum, courtroom facilities • should be of adequate size to accommodate a jury box (a designated areas capable of seating six jury panel member), a witness stand (a designated seat for witnesses when called to testify), designated places for court personnel (court clerk and/or court reporter, bailiff), a gallery (all Texas courts and trial proceedings are required to be open to the public), and designated places for the prosecutor and defendant (separate tables facing the bench for both the defendant and prosecutor).
 Ideally, a courtroom also contains a jury room (a room separate from the court that can be used during jury deliberation and recess).
-In laying out a courtroom, municipalities should be mindful that all courts are required under federal and state law to be accessible to people with disabilities. - Symbolic Values The interior of a municipal courtroom should reflect the cultural and social values of the city, state and nation.
+In laying out a courtroom, municipalities should be mindful that all courts are required under federal and state law to be accessible to people with disabilities. - Symbolic Values The interior of a municipal courtroom should reflect the cultural and social • values of the city, state, and nation.
 The fixtures of the courtroom should announce to all who enter it the importance of the administration of justice.
 The room should be organized to psychologically differentiate it from other governmental workspaces.
 This can be achieved through the prominent display of the seals of the city and state and the display of the state and national flags.
 The gavel and the robe are the two symbols most frequently associated with the courts.
 Despite the importance of such symbols, a survey conducted by the Texas Municipal Courts Education Center concluded that only 58 percent of municipal judges wear robes.
 Judges who do not wear robes ignore research that concludes that the robe is an important symbol of judicial authority that evidences the judge's commitment to impartiality.
 Additionally, the robe establishes the formality of the court and gives the court credibility (i.e., if you don't dress like a judge you are less likely to be treated like a judge).
-Finally, in rural courts, where the judge may be known as a friend or neighbor, the robe eliminates the familiarity that potentially hinders the administration of justice.
-174 - Environmental Factors A well functioning courtroom should also meet more pragmatic criteria.
-Facilities should have adequate lighting, air-conditioning and heating.
-Additionally, to ensure that all people present can hear the proceeding, the court should be equipped with audio amplification equipment.
+Finally, in rural courts, where the judge may be known as a friend or neighbor, the robe eliminates the familiarity that potentially hinders the administration of justice.214 - Environmental Factors A well-functioning courtroom should also meet more pragmatic criteria. • Facilities should have adequate lighting, air-conditioning, and heating.
+Additionally, to ensure that all people present can hear the proceeding, the court should be equipped with audio amplification equipment. - Construction, Materials, and Furnishings The quality of construction and décor directly affect the ٠ durability of a courtroom.
+From a management perspective, the appearance of the courtroom directly impacts morale.
+Simply stated, quality environments encourage quality performance.215 - Security Because violent outbursts are occurring more frequently in the courtroom, judges and • city officials should take appropriate measures to protect both court personnel and members of the public.
+Depending on the volume of cases adjudicated by the court, expenditures pertaining to court security can be supplemented (or altogether covered) by adoption of an ordinance creating a municipal court